shubham151-asu/FLAppV1/README.md

 	Install Dependencies
 	---------------------
-	assuming python 3>0 and pip install in the system use command: pip install -r requirements.txt
+	Assuming python 3>=0 and pip already installed in the system use command: pip install -r requirements.txt

 	Run